 Fig. 14

 In the figure above, this is the initial graph where h(n) for all nodes are already underestimates of the true path cost to the Goal node.
-The h(n) functions are the Euclidean distances path cost of the nodes to the goal node (cost(n, g)) multiplied by a factor of 0.95 to give an initial baseline graph with underestimated h(n).
+The h(n) functions are the actual path cost of the nodes to the goal node (cost(n, g)) multiplied by a factor of 0.95 to give an initial baseline graph with underestimated h(n).
 The results are that 12 nodes are expanded, which is the same number of nodes expanded when the h(n) function is the exact distance from n to a goal.
 This result goes to show that even with a heuristic function that is an underestimate of the exact path cost, the same number of nodes are expanded in certain search graph.